-9 Figure 36: Risk of bias and applicability (QUADAS-2) - sentinel lymph node biopsy
+Risk of bias and applicability (QUADAS-2) - sentinel lymph node biopsy Figure 36:

-2 A literature review of published cost effectiveness analyses did not identify any relevant

-3 studies for this topic.
-Although there were potential implications for resource use associated

-4 with making recommendations in this area, other topics in the guideline were agreed as a

-5 higher economic priority.
-Consequently, de novo modelling was not done for this topic.

-6 Recommendations Discuss all suspected atypical spitzoid lesions at the specialist skin cancer multidisciplinary team meeting.
-Make the diagnosis of a spitzoid tumour of unknown malignant potential on the basis of the histology, clinical features and behaviour.
-Manage spitzoid tumours of unknown malignant potential as melanoma.
-Relative value placed on the outcomes considered Positive predictive value, negative predictive value, sensitivity and specificity of the tests were the outcomes the GDG considered to be the most important for this topic.
+Recommendations Discuss all suspected atypical spitzoid lesions at the specialist skin cancer multidisciplinary team meeting.
+Make the diagnosis of a spitzoid lesion of uncertain malignant potential on the basis of the histology, clinical features and behaviour.
+Manage a spitzoid lesion of uncertain malignant potential as melanoma.
+Linking Cuidence to December - malatiana

+Positive predictive value, negative predictive value, sensitivity and specificity of the tests were the outcomes the GDG considered to be the most important for this topic.

 Sensitivity and specificity estimates could be calculated for the evidence for clinical assessment versus dermoscopy (two studies) and the use of immunohistochemistry (14 studies).
 Positive and negative predictive values were calculated for the use of immunohistochemistry (14 studies) but could not be calculated to assess the use of clinical assessment versus dermoscopy (two studies).

-There was insufficient data to calculate the diagnostic accuracy (sensitivity, specificity, positive and negative predictive values) of the use of sentinel lymph node biopsy (seven studies), limiting the usefulness of these outcomes in the drafting of the recommendations for this intervention.
+There were insufficient data to calculate the diagnostic accuracy (sensitivity, specificity, positive and negative predictive values) of the use of sentinel lymph node biopsy (seven studies), limiting the usefulness of these outcomes in the drafting of the recommendations for this intervention.

 Reader variability and inter-observer variability were considered important to the GDG because of the possible impact on the other outcomes in this question, but none of the studies reviewed provided either outcome.

-Quality of the evidence The only data identified related to spitzoid melanocytic lesions and therefore the recommendations do not address other borderline lesions.
+The only data identified related to spitzoid lesions and therefore the recommendations do not address other borderline lesions.

 The quality of evidence was rated as low for each outcome as assessed using the QUADAS-2 checklist for diagnostic studies.

 A number of issues were highlighted by the reviewer including a lack of good quality evidence.
 The literature base was composed entirely of retrospective case-series reviews (often thought to be of highly selected samples) and there were concerns about the risk of bias in these studies (because of poor reporting of patient selection).
-In addition, concerns were raised about the applicability of the samples used in the dermoscopy/clinical assessment alone interventions (patients with melanocytic lesions and not specifically Spitz/spitzoid) and in the studies of sentinel lymph node biopsy.